 It is so important to protect the innocent, …the children.

-If the information above resonates with you, you may be dealing with Parental Alienation/Attachment Trauma.
 The mothers group is specifically directed towards moms who have lost or are in the process of potentially losing custody of their children and don’t know which way to turn.
 The all inclusive family group is for anyone; mothers, fathers, step-parents, grandparents, uncles, aunts, siblings, etc. Both groups have been set up to assist mothers or families in coming together with the idea of a support system and a safe place to realize that you are not alone in what you are going through.

 There will be plenty of support and love for each person that come into our Mom’s Group or the Family Group.
 What we ask of you is this: that you are in a place of desiring to be the best you can be for yourself and your children and that you are willing to be open to new ideas and subjects regarding yourself and your relationship with you children.